 Longvida has been shown to elevate free curcumin in the blood more for a similar dose and to cross the blood brain barrier (not to say that BCM-95 doesn’t), so it is a good option to use for brain disorders like Alzheimers, dementia and depression.
 Most curcumin products fail to deliver therapeutic benefits because they deliver conjugated (non-active) forms of curcumin that are easily and rapidly excreted.
 The protective nature of the Longvida Solid Lipid Curcumin Particle (SLCP) system delivers curcumin to the lymphatic system, bypassing the liver; by avoiding enzymatic metabolism, Longvida ensures the delivery of curcumin in the ‘free’, active form.
 The body cannot excrete curcumin in the free form, also enabling Longvida Curcumin to stay at therapeutic levels for significantly longer than any other delivery system (half life of 7.45 hours according to cited research).

-Another good quality Longvida product is available on Amazon, though I wish they would produce them in larger quantities than just 30 caps: Longvida Optimised Curcumin 500 mg – 285x more bioavailable – 30 capsules/1 month supply
+Another good Longvida curcumin product is available on Amazon, though I wish they would produce them in larger quantities than just 30 caps: Longvida Optimised Curcumin 500 mg – 285x more bioavailable – 30 capsules/1 month supply

 Black Seed Oil